Town Employee Information- Pandemic Conditions

 Follow all Workplace Standards for COVID-19 outlined here which states:

 While at work within a Town facility or providing Town related services, Town employees are expected to comply with the following workplace standards:

 - Refrain from in‐person meetings whenever possible, including meal breaks;

 - Maintain a distance of six feet when coming into contact with others while at work (inclusive of break areas);

-- Wear a face mask/covering (either provided by the Town or your own appropriate for the workplace) whenever in the presence of others if a 6ft distance cannot be achieved (unless a reasonable accommodation has been approved by Human Resources).
+- Wear a face mask/covering (either provided by the Town or your own appropriate for the workplace) whenever in the presence of others (unless a reasonable accommodation has been approved by Human Resources).

 The CDC recommends several actions for preventing the spread of COVID-19 here.
 Refer to any and all state, local, and federal executive orders and guidance.

 - Office of the Governor, State of Florida, 2020 Executive Orders

 - Coronavirus (COVID-19) Updates from Palm Beach County including testing, financial assistance services, county orders and other resources